berthelemy/mark.berthelemy.net/collections/_posts/2021-05-21-learning-to-learn.md

 These days we can do that on Facebook and LinkedIn, but I still blog - simply because I own the space.
 Social media is just another way to get the link out.

-If you want to subscribe to this blog via RSS, just add
+If you want to subscribe to this blog via RSS, just add https://mark.berthelemy.net/feed.xml to your favourite RSS reader.